awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

 1. Add a rule to the default security group of your VPC that allows ingress SSH traffic \(TCP 22\) from your VPC \(0\.0\.0\.0/0\)\.

-1. Follow the instructions in [Launching an Instance Using the Launch Instance Wizard](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) to launch an Amazon Linux Amazon EC2 instance\.
+1. Follow the instructions in [Launching an Instance Using the Launch Instance Wizard](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) in the *Amazon EC2 User Guide* to launch an Amazon Linux instance\.
 When you run the wizard, choose the following options:
    +  In **Choose an Instance Type**, choose an Amazon Linux Amazon Machine Image \(AMI\)\.
    +  In **Subnet**, choose the public subnet you created earlier in this topic\.
 If you used the suggested name, it is **Public Subnet**\.
    +  In **Auto\-assign Public IP**, choose **Enable**\.